pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 Which is exactly what makes them targets.
 Replacing a senior costs 1–2x their annual salary in recruiting and ramp-up alone, and Wharton's Matthew Bidwell found that external hires need roughly two years to match the performance of someone promoted from within.
 When a senior leaves, you don't just lose output, you lose the person who was developing your next three mid-levels.

 The investment: protect senior time for mentorship and strategic work.
 Don't let the temptation to "have seniors use AI to do more individual work" undermine their highest-value contribution: developing the people around them.
-On my team, the biggest AI productivity gains came from seniors who used the tools to free up time for architecture reviews and one-on-ones.
+On my team, the biggest AI productivity gains came from seniors who used the tools to free up time for architecture reviews and knowledge sharing.
 Not from seniors who used them to write more code themselves.

 ### Principle 2: Restructure How Juniors Learn